alphalemon/alphalemon-docs/add-custom-theme.rst

     Bundle name [AcmeThemeFancyThemeBundle]: FancyThemeBundle

 Next options could be left as proposed or you may change them to fit your needs.

 Don't forget to let the command updates the AppKernel for you to enable the bundle.

 .. note::

     This command does not manipulates the site's routes.

-Congratulations your first App-Theme has been created, but, wait a moment, way a new command if the creation procedure is the same of a normal bundle?
+Your first App-Theme has been created, but, wait a moment, way a new command if the creation procedure is the same of a normal bundle?

 Easy, because this commands adds a new configuration file into the **config** folder that sets the services to define the theme.
-See [ THEMES INTERNAL ] to learn more.
+See `themes internal configuration`_ to learn more.

 Add the twig templates
 ----------------------

-When the theme is created, you may start to add your twig templates to the theme bundle.
+When the theme is created, you must start to add your twig templates to the theme bundle.

 The **generate:app-theme** command, adds a new **Theme** folder under the **Resources/views** folder of your App-Theme bundle: your templates must be placed inside that folder.

 The design
 ~~~~~~~~~~